kvellian/ds_fundamentals/README.md

 ## Purpose

-This project focuses on the fundamentals of data science to explore machine learning algorithms, with R, using this Penguin Sizes data.
+This project explores machine learning algorithms to predict penguin gender, with R.

 **Our target variable will be penguin gender.**